 My water heater is making a banging noise

-Your water heater in probably not making a banging noise, instead your pipes are making a banging noise.
-This is known as a water hammer, and usually occurs because the water pressure in your home is too high, or because the air cushion (a device in the plumbing lines designed to manage pressure) is waterlogged.
+Your water heater is probably not the reason there’s a banging noise, instead your pipes are responsible.
+This is known as a water hammer.
+It usually occurs because the water pressure in your home is too high, or because the air cushion (a device in the plumbing lines designed to manage pressure) is waterlogged.

 My water heater is making a ticking noise